Mi5taaaa/PH-Whisperer/README.md

 drinking-water guideline (6.5–8.5) does not by itself mean water is safe to drink.

+##Repository layout

+index.html — page structure; the file GitHub Pages serves css/style.css — all styling (pastel theme, layout, quiz cards) js/app.js — camera, color math, pH prediction, calibration, share codes, QR js/quiz.js — learning mode: question generators, scoring, streaks js/substances.js — the substance database the quiz draws from (edit this file to grow the question pool; format documented inside) research/ — the Python research pipeline: leakage-safe model training (grouped cross-validation), feature extraction, and a Flask prototype.
+Not needed to run the site; kept as the scientific basis of the project.
+LICENCE — PolyForm Noncommercial 1.0.0
+.github/workflows/ — the action that deploys the site on every commit

 ## Credits

 Created by Amina Asan and Luca Aurelian Anghelescu, students at Colegiul Național de